 Fourteen injured as tree falls on rollercoaster at Spanish theme park

+Two of the casualties were airlifted to hospital in a critical condition

-At least 14 people have been injured after a tree fell on a rollercoaster ride at a popular Spanish theme park.
+More than a dozen people have been injured after a tree fell on a rollercoaster ride at a popular theme park in Spain.

 The incident occurred on a wooden roller coaster called Tomahawk, with children reportedly among those injured.